Preprints

 Have you already posted to bioRxiv and medRxiv?
 You can choose to have your preprint forwarded for consideration at the PLOS journal of your choice via Direct Transfer.

-Post on bioRxiv or medRxiv during PLOS submission process
+Post on bioRxiv, medRxiv, or EarthArXiv during PLOS submission process

-Want to post a preprint to either bioRxiv or medRxiv?
+Want to post a preprint to one of our partner servers?
 We’ll take care of it for you!
 During initial submission, just opt-in to have your manuscript posted on your behalf.
 It will appear on the site in less than 5 days.

 Post directly to the preprint server most relevant for your field